Why is Alex Jones being sued by families of children killed in Sandy Hook massacre?

 Mr Jones’ attorney Norman Pattis cited the coronavirus pandemic in stressing the importance of trusting doctors - something Mr Jones has balked at in the past as he repeatedly downplayed the seriousness of the virus and doubted the reliability of vaccines on his Infowars show.

-The following day, Mr Jones’ legal team submitted a settlement proposal that would include a “heartfelt apology” and $120,000 per plaintiff.
+The night before the contempt hearing, Mr Jones’ legal team submitted a settlement proposal that would include a “heartfelt apology” and $120,000 per plaintiff.

 “It’s time for the litigation to end,” Mr Pattis told Law&Crime.
 “The shooting took place almost 10 years ago.”